Cut it! Stack it! We chip it!

 What is the Neighborhood Chipper Program?

-The Neighborhood Chipper Pilot Program is a hazardous fuels reduction service that helps landowners manage vegetation after creating defensible space around their homes.
+The Neighborhood Chipper Pilot Program is a hazardous fuels reduction service (available to folks living in the high fire areas of Yolo County) that helps landowners manage vegetation after creating defensible space around their homes.
 Residents are responsible for cutting down vegetation, in accordance with CALFIRE Defensible Space Best Practices and stacking their debris piles.
 Once the piles are ready for chipping, residents submit a request through the form (below) and the YCFSC Chipper Crew will visit to chip the piles back onto the property.

 Fire safety starts in the home.
 This is particularly true for the wildland-urban interface (WUI), the area where urban- suburban development meets undeveloped, natural wildlands.
 By creating defensible space around your home (at least 100 feet out from your home), you are increasing a structure’s resistance to wildfire.
 Although creating defensible space cannot guarantee a structure’s survival during a wildfire, it can give firefighters more time to defend a home and saves firefighter’s lives.